sirixdb/sirixdb.github.io/documentation.md

 For all of the use-cases we mentioned earlier: We can revert to a specific point in time where everything was in a known good state and commit the revision again.
 Or we might select a particular record, correct the error and commit a new revision.

 ## SirixDB
 SirixDB is a storage system, which brings versioning to a sub-file granular level while taking full advantage of flash-based drives as SSDs.
 As such, per revision as well as per page deltas are stored.
 Time-complexity for retrieval of records and the storage are logarithmic (`O(log n)`).
 Space complexity is linear (`O(n)`).
 Currently, we provide several APIs which are layered.
 A very low-level page-API, which handles the storage and retrieval of records on a per page-fragment level.
 A transactional cursor-based API to store and navigate through records (currently XML as well as JSON nodes) on top.
 A DOM-alike node layer for simple in-memory processing of these nodes, which is used by Brackit, a sophisticated XQuery processor.
 And last but not least a RESTful asynchronous HTTP-API.
-We provide
+SirixDB provides

-1. The current revision of the resource or any subset thereof;
+1. The current revision of the resource or any subset thereof
-2. The full revision history of the resource or any subset thereof;
+2. The full revision history of the resource or any subset thereof
-3. The full modification history of the resource or any subset thereof.
+3. The full modification history of the resource or any subset thereof

-We not only support all XPath axes to query a resource in one revision but also temporal axes which facilitate navigation in time.
+SirixDB not only supports all XPath axes to query a resource in one revision but also temporal axes which facilitate navigation in time.
 A transactional cursor on a resource can be started either by specifying a specific revision number or by a given point in time.
 The latter starts a transaction on the revision number which was committed closest to the given timestamp.

 <div class="img_container">
 ![sunburstview](images/sunburstview-cut.png){: style="max-width: 450px; height: auto; margin: 1.5em"} ![moves](images/moves-cut.png){: style="max-width: 450px; height: auto; margin: 1.5em"}